Community Service and CCE Events Coming up

 From a gathering of a few dozen individuals at Indiana State on June 6, 1969, Special Olympics Indiana has grown to more than 10,000 athletes and 7,000 volunteers statewide.
 Indiana has played an integral role in the history of the organization, hosting the Summer Games 41 out of 43 years and hosting the organization’s Men’s State Basketball Tournament since 1971.

-In addition to hosting the Men’s Basketball Tournament and Summer Games, Indiana State is one of 10 sites for Polar Plunge, an annual fundraiser for Special Olympics Indiana that takes place during the month of February.
-The Terre Haute Plunge takes place in conjunction with Sycamore Hoopla on the patio of Hulman Center.
+In addition to hosting the Men’s Basketball Tournament and Summer Games, Indiana State is one of the sites for Polar Plunge, an annual fundraiser for Special Olympics Indiana that takes place during the month of February.
+The Terre Haute Plunge takes place at the Student Recreation Center.
+For more information on registration, please visit: https://soindiana.org/polar-plunge/.

 About Special Olympics Indiana